Tennismylife/Tennis-R-ecord-Tracker/README.md

 To run R project in your laptop it's necessary having R-Studio available on this link https://rstudio.com/products/rstudio/download/#download

-After downloading and installing, you have to create a 'New Project' and import all files included in the main repository
+After downloading and installing, you have to create a 'New Project' and importing all files included in the main repository

-This work is based on a theory explained on Tennismylife website.
+This work is based on a theory explained on Tennismylife website (http://www.tennismylife.org/recordology/).
 All collected records are stored in the HTML files available in directory named 'Data'.
 To update it you can run the R script Update.R.
 After this you can navigate through records starting from 'Index.html'

 ```
 >> Rscript Update.R